Grampers-Dev/ethereum-transaction-viewer/README.md

 ## Prerequisites

-Before using this script, make sure you have the following prerequisites in place:
+Before using this script, please ensure you have the following prerequisites in place:

-1. **Python**: You need to have Python installed on your system.
+1. **Python**: Make sure you have Python installed on your system.
 You can download Python from the [official website](https://www.python.org/downloads/).

 2. **Required Python Libraries**:
    - `web3`: You can install it using pip: `pip install web3`
-   - `dotenv`: Install using `pip install python-dotenv`
+   - `python-dotenv`: Install using `pip install python-dotenv`
    - `requests`: Install using `pip install requests`

 3. **Ethereum Node**: You need access to an Ethereum node to use the Web3 library.
 You can either run a local Ethereum node or use an external node provider.

-4. **CoinMarketCap API Key**: To retrieve Ethereum price and market cap data, you'll need to obtain an API key from CoinMarketCap: [Sign up here](https://pro.coinmarketcap.com/signup/)
+4. **CoinMarketCap API Key**: To retrieve Ethereum price and market cap data, you'll need to obtain an API key from CoinMarketCap.
+You can sign up for one [here](https://pro.coinmarketcap.com/signup/).

 ## Purpose and Goals of the Application

 ### Purpose

-The purpose of the Python script is to serve as an interactive tool for users interested in exploring the Ethereum blockchain and monitoring the price of Ethereum (ETH) from CoinMarketCap.
+This Python script serves as an interactive tool for users interested in exploring the Ethereum blockchain and monitoring the price of Ethereum (ETH) from CoinMarketCap.
 It provides the following functions:

 ### Goals